My Experience as an Election Judge

 The Uninformed Voter

-As an Election Judge I wasn’t in a place to educate or even discuss the election, but sitting at that table people forgot I was there and I heard a lot of inaccurate and downright ridiculous information about the government, candidates, and the voting process.
+As an election judge, I am not allowed to educate or even discuss the election and candidates, but sitting at that table, people forgot I was there, and I heard a lot of inaccurate and downright ridiculous information about the government, candidates, and the voting process.

-As an FYI, Election Judges are paid.
-In PG County, we receive $50 for training and $300 per election as long as we attend all three (training, the night before the meeting, and Election Day).
+Election judges are paid in my state.
+In PG County, we receive $50 for attending the training and $300 per election as long as we attend all three (training, the night before the meeting, and Election Day).
 Night judges who take the machinery back to headquarters receive an additional $100.
-During the day, several different voters encouraged the crowd to give us a hand for volunteering and it was sweet, but not quite accurate.
-It’s a very popular activity for the retired and underemployed because it provides a necessary bit of money just before the holidays.
+Chief judges make around $100 more.
+For early voting judges, we make more but we also work at least four days.

-This experience made me realize it's not overkill to share information about voting.
+This experience as an election judge made me realize it's not overkill to share information about voting.
 I saw many complain that there were too many ads on registering to vote or basic information about voting.
-But Election Day, I saw highly educated individuals not know the basics and had many people share their neighbors didn't vote because they didn't know how to register.
+However, on Election Day, I saw highly educated individuals not knowing the basics, and many people shared that their neighbors didn't vote because they didn't know how to register.
 If you have knowledge, share it.
 The worst you'll get is an eye roll, the best is you'll inspire another American to have his or her voice heard in the next election.

 Voting Resources